-During the middle school years, students begin to go through a self-discovery phase of life as they learn to develop relationships with peers and make responsible decisions.
-Leader in Me Schools establish a culture of social-emotional learning that helps every middle school student build self-confidence and discover their true potential.
-Staff members at Leader in Me helps staff create an uplifting and empowering environment that addresses social-emotional learning by developing 21st century skills found in the Student Leadership Portrait.
+Middle School students experience a phase of self-discovery as they learn to develop relationships with peers and make responsible decisions.
+Leader in Me Schools establish a culture of social-emotional learning that helps every middle school student build self-confidence and discover their true potential while pursuing academic excellence.
+Leader in Me helps staff create an uplifting and empowering environment that addresses social-emotional learning by developing 21st century skills found in the Student Leadership Portrait.

-Teens during middle school and junior high years begin laying the foundation for success in high school.
-In addition to establishing self-directed learning, students benefit from Leader in Me principles that develop skills like conflict resolution with peers, leadership roles on action teams at school, and public speaking opportunities at events.
+During middle school and junior high years, teens begin laying the foundation for success in high school and beyond.
+In addition to establishing self-directed learning, students benefit from Leader in Me principles that develop skills like conflict resolution with peers, leadership roles in group environments and public speaking opportunities on both academic and other topics.

 Leader in Me is the ideal blueprint for every school to change the world through education.